urosognjenovic/function-selector-creator/README.md

 ## Intro

-With this repo you can create custom function selectors in Solidity with the desired parameters.
+This repository allows you to create Solidity functions that accept specified parameters and generate the corresponding selector.

 *The function selector is the first 4 bytes of the keccak256 hash of the function signature, and it is used to identify functions.*